Note: This article was originally published on Oct 10, 2014 and updated on Mar 27th, 2018

 In the four years of my data science career, I have built more than 80% classification models and just 15-20% regression models.
 These ratios can be more or less generalized throughout the industry.
 The reason behind this bias towards classification models is that most analytical problems involve making a decision.

-In this article, we will talk about another widely used machine learning classification technique called K-nearest neighbors (KNN) .
-Our focus will be primarily on how does the algorithm work and how does the input parameter affect the output/prediction.
+In this article, we will talk about another widely used machine learning classification technique called K-nearest neighbors (KNN).
+Our focus will be primarily on how does the algorithm work and how does the input parameter affects the output/prediction.

 Table of Contents